chen0040/keras-question-and-answering-web-api/README.md

 ## Training

-While the trained models are already included in the "qa_system_train/models" folder in the project, the bot training is not completed due to my limited time (the models are only from the check point model).
+While the trained models are already included in the "qa_system_train/models" folder in the project, the training is not completed due to my limited time (the models are only from the check point model by running only a few epochs).
 Therefore, if you like to tune the parameters of the seq2seq and complete the training of the models, you can use the following command to run the training:

 ```bash